The European market potential for software development services

 Software developer shortage

-Focus on core business functions
+Focus on core business activities

-The lack of software developers in Europe increases the cost of the available specialists, who are in high demand.
+Cost reduction remains an important reason for European companies to outsource software development to providers abroad.
+Software developers in developing countries normally cost less per hour than software developers in Europe.
+The lack of software developers in Europe further increases the cost of the available specialists, who are in high demand.
 This is good news for outsourcing companies in developing countries, which are often able to offer similar services for lower prices.

 - Offer competitive pricing, but do not compromise on the quality of your services.
 Try not to compete only on prices.